-What is the Difference Between a Zero Waste and Sustainable/Eco-Friendly Lifestyle?
+What is the Difference Between a Zero Waste or Eco-Friendly Lifestyle?

 Definition Of Eco-Friendly

-Eco-friendly is a term that has become increasingly popular in the last few years.
-It refers to products and practices that are designed with environmental sustainability in mind.
-In other words, they don’t harm our environment or contribute to climate change from the chemicals/additives used to the packaging and suppliers/sources .
-This can be anything from using eco-friendly materials in manufacturing processes, to reducing energy/water consumption through efficient lighting systems or the use of recycled products.
+'Eco-friendly' is a term that has become increasingly popular in the last few years and of course refers to products and practices that are designed with environmental sustainability and impact in mind.
+In other words, they don’t harm our environment (waterways, air, soil etc) or contribute to climate change from the chemicals/additives used to the packaging and suppliers/sources .

 Definition Of Zero-Waste

-Eco-friendly practices help reduce air pollution, water contamination, and global warming by lessening the amount of resources we use which ultimately decreases our carbon footprint.
-Additionally, certain items like organic food or responsibly sourced materials can also be great for wildlife preservation since they don’t require damaging farming techniques or deplete natural areas. *This is where water contamination and the use of chemicals can be a huge issue in Zero Waste products.
-Zero waste focussed companies are popping up everywhere, which is great, but as we have said, zero waste doesn't equal eco-friendly, especially when talking about cleaning and home products.
-The difference between the two lifestyles where chemicals and pollution is involved really needs a deep dive.
-We see many zero waste cleaning products coming onto the market, weather it be soluble tablets, pouches or refillable containers but it's what's IN these products that needs to be looked at closely.
-I'm sorry to say that many contain all the nasties we are trying to avoid popping into our waterways and into our homes and bodies.
-Obviously I can't name names here, but so many of these companies products are chock full of SLS, PEG's, Triclosan, Phosphates, fragrance chemicals, MEA, DEA, TEA, Phthalates, Quats.....just to name a few yet they are zero waste and therefore considered eco-friendly.
-So selling refillable bottles and pouches (which are not often recyclable and end up in landfill anyway) can be misleading if you are looking for an eco-friendly product.
+'Eco-friendly' refers to items that are made of, or contain, ingredients or materials that don’t significantly impact or are not harmful to the environment; our waterways*, soil health and air.
+However, it is important to consider the product holistically - from where it is sourced, to how it is made, and what it is packaged in (looks can be deceiving so take heed!) - which all contribute to the ecological footprint of that particular product. *This is where water contamination and the use of chemicals can be a huge issue in Zero Waste products.
+Zero waste focussed companies are popping up everywhere, which is great, but as we have said, zero waste doesn't equal eco-friendly, especially when talking about cleaning products.
+The difference between these two lifestyles really needs a deep dive.
+We see so many zero waste cleaning products coming onto the market, weather it be soluble tablets, pouches or refillable containers but it's what's in these products and what they are actually packaged in that needs to be looked at closely.
+Take soluble tablet cleaners for example - these are a real minefield with only one or two brands offering products that actually eco friendly, - the rest, I'm sorry to say, can contain all the nasties we are trying to avoid adding to our waterways, into our homes and bodies. look past the recycled 'look' of the packaging and into the products and you will see ingredients such as SLS, PEG's, Triclosan, Phosphates, fragrance chemicals, MEA, DEA, TEA, Phthalates, Quats.....just to name a few yet they are zero waste and therefore considered eco-friendly.

 Benefits Of Zero-Waste Practices